jamesmontemagno/MediaPlugin/README.md

         file.Dispose();
         return stream;
     });

+    //or:
+    //image.Source = ImageSource.FromFile(file.Path);
+    //image.Dispose();
 };
 ```

+To see more examples of usage without Xamarin.Forms open up the test folder in this project.

 ### Directories and File Names
 Setting these properties are optional.
 Any illegal characters will be removed and if the name of the file is a duplicate then a number will be appended to the end.
 The default implementation is to specify a unique time code to each value.